pmgl/starblast-modding/README.md

 | align | alignment of the texts inside the subcomponent<br>"left", "right" or "center" only | `"center"` |

 ##### Combining with events
-The example below creates a warp button for every player, which can be clicked and results in the ship warping to another random location, also adding 3 seconds invulnerability to it:
+The example below creates a warp button for every player, which can be clicked and results in the ship warping to another random location, adding 3 seconds invulnerability to it:

 Full example: https://github.com/pmgl/starblast-modding/blob/master/examples/warp_button.js
 ```js